ekoops/domain_adaptive_visual_object_detection/README.md

 ### Train CycleGAN
 #### Prepare the environment
-CycleGAN has to infer a mapping function from the source domain represented by the VOC samples to the target domain represented by the Clipart1k samples.
+CycleGAN has to infer a mapping function from the source domain (represented by the VOC samples) to the target domain (represented by the Clipart1k samples).
 The source domain dataset will be the merge of the Pascal VOC 2007 and 2012 trainval splits whereas the target domain dataset will be the Clipart1k train split.
-In order to allow this setting, it is necessary to let the CycleGAN implementation know which are the folder containing the Pascal VOC dataset and the Clipart1k dataset.
-This can be done by creating symlinks to the  `datasets/VOC` and `datasets/CLIPART` inside the `CycleGAN/inputs` folder:
+In order to allow this setting, it is necessary to let the CycleGAN implementation know which are the folders containing the Pascal VOC dataset and the Clipart1k dataset.
+This can be done by moving in the root repository directory and creating symlinks to the `datasets/VOC` and `datasets/CLIPART` inside the `CycleGAN/inputs` folder:
 ```
+mkdir CycleGAN/inputs
-ln -s datasets/VOC CycleGAN/inputs/trainA
+ln -s ../../datasets/VOC CycleGAN/inputs/trainA
-ln -s datasets/CLIPART CycleGAN/inputs/trainB
+ln -s ../../datasets/CLIPART CycleGAN/inputs/trainB
 ```
 Moreover, it is necessary to let the CycleGAN implementation know which are the right merges/splits that has to be used in the training by defining the `trainA_FILTER_FILE` and `trainB_FILTER_FILE` environment variables: